 Likewise, the shotgun buckshot did not perform as well as one might believe.
 I think most of us rely upon a good 00 buckshot load to sail through just about anything.
 Maybe we have been watching too many movies.
 The buckshot pellets passed through car skins, but were then caught up by crash struts, electric window motors, door locks and other mechanisms.

 The 12 gauge slug was extremely effective.
-These loads punched right through both theinside_vehicle_protection_urban_survival exterior and interior panels of the test car, entered the ballistic gelatin and passed completely through the entire mold.
+These loads punched right through both the exterior and interior panels of the test car, entered the ballistic gelatin and passed completely through the entire mold.
 Bad news bears for those inside a vehicle.

 Read More: Tru-Bore 12 Gauge Chamber Adapter